GideonNut/Zyra/README.md

 ## What it does

-Shoppa is a comprehensive invoice management platform that supports multiple payment methods:
+Zyra is a comprehensive invoice management platform that supports multiple payment methods:

 - **Crypto Payments**: Accept payments in various cryptocurrencies across multiple chains
 - **Mobile Money**: Accept mobile money payments through Paystack integration